 - An unexplained choking or smothering sensation

-These symptoms may appear as a non-specific response to high levels of stress or anxiety, as a specific phobic response to certain situations or things, or for no clear reason at all.
-Even when the underlying causes of an attack are known, the attacks themselves typically appear at unpredictable times.
-In many cases, a panic attack will last for just a few minutes; however, some people develop panic-related symptoms that last for anywhere from 10 to 20 minutes up to an hour or more.
-Some people improve with outpatient therapy and medication while others may require residential care at a panic disorder treatment center to successfully manage their symptoms long-term.
+These symptoms may appear in response to high levels of stress or anxiety.
+Or they may be a specific phobic response to certain situations or things, or for no clear reason at all.
+Even when the underlying causes of an attack are known, the attacks seem unpredictable.
+A panic attack may last for a few minutes.
+But some people develop panic symptoms that last from 10 to 20 minutes up to an hour or more.
+Some people improve with outpatient therapy and medication.
+Others may need residential panic disorder treatment to manage their symptoms long-term.

 Causes of Panic Disorder

 The causes of panic disorder aren’t well-understood.
-However, researchers do know that fear- and anxiety-related responses in human beings come from several different parts of the brain, and people with panic disorder may have complex problems that affect one or more of these areas.
-The disorder may also stem, in part, from increased anxiety in people who experience isolated panic attacks and subsequently fear a recurrence of attack symptoms.
+However, researchers know that anxiety responses come from several different parts of the brain.
+Patients with panic disorder may have complex problems that affect one or more of these areas.
+The disorder may also stem from increased anxiety.
+They may experience isolated panic attacks and feel afraid of symptoms coming back.

-When panic attacks and/or panic disorder occur, women also have more severe symptoms than men.
-Women with panic disorder experience recurring panic attacks much more frequently than men with the disorder.
+When panic attacks occur, women also have more severe symptoms than men.
+Women with panic disorder experience recurring panic attacks much more often than men with the disorder.
 Both men and women report a rapid heartbeat as the most common symptom of panic disorder.
-However, compared to men, women have higher rates of other symptoms, including choking or smothering sensations, lightheadedness and shortness of breath.
-Women without panic disorder who experience isolated panic attacks also develop these additional symptoms at higher rates than men who experience isolated panic attacks.
+But, compared to men, women have higher rates of other symptoms.
+They report sensations of choking or smothering, lightheadedness and shortness of breath.
+Women who experience isolated panic attacks also develop these symptoms at higher rates than men.

 Age-Related Risks in Women

-While women in their 30s and 40s have somewhat lower risks for panic disorder than women in their late teens and 20s, women over 50 have a significantly increased risk for the disorder, according to a study in the Archives of Internal Medicine.
-Women in this age group have an especially high risk if they experience five or more highly stressful life events in any given 12-month period.
+Women in their 30s and 40s have somewhat lower risks for panic disorder than women in their late teens and 20s.
+Women over 50 have an increased risk for the disorder.
+The risk is especially high if they experience five or more stressful life events in a 12-month period.

-Panic disorder and other anxiety disorders can greatly interfere with your life, but recovery is possible.
-Call us today for a free, confidential consultation and learn how we can help you reclaim your life 844-876-5568.
+Panic disorder and other anxiety disorders can interfere with your life.
+But recovery is possible.
+Call us today for a free, confidential consultation and learn how we can help you reclaim your life: 844-876-5568.